How to Use an Oven Liner to Keep Your Oven Clean

 Important: Do not use the liners above their maximum temperatures.
 This can cause dangerous fumes to be released.

 Make sure you buy an oven liner and not a silicone baking mat.
 These thinner mats are designed to be used at the bottom of cake tins in place of greaseproof paper and are not heavy duty enough to catch drips in hot ovens.
+There are many different supermarkets that stock oven liners, some of which can even be purchased online.
+If you are looking for a non-stick oven liner, you can go into a store or simply search online for oven liners Tesco, oven liners B&M or oven liners Wilko to find the nearest shop to you that sells them.

+It’s best to always use these oven protector sheets before cooking.
 You should always trim the oven liner with kitchen scissors to fit your oven.
 Make sure there is a gap of one inch around the edges to ensure good air flow.

 Some liners may be placed on the base of the oven unless your model has a heating element at the bottom, which may melt the liner.
 In that case, place the oven mat on the lower shelf at least one inch from the bottom.
 Ensure that no air vents are covered.

 Most liners are dishwasher-safe, or you can wash them in warm, soapy water.
+Oven liners are fantastic oven protectors.

 One of the biggest problems with oven liners is melting and sticking to the bottom of the oven.
 This happens when the oven’s heating element is underneath the oven floor.